ipfs-shipyard/is-ipfs/README.md

 Detection of IPFS Paths and identifiers in URLs is a two-stage process:
 1.  `urlPattern`/`pathPattern`/`subdomainPattern` regex is applied to quickly identify potential candidates
-2.  proper CID validation is applied to remove false-positives
+2.  proper CID/FQDN validation is applied to remove false-positives

 ## Content Identifiers